 For examples that show how to use spelling corrections, see Request spelling correction.

 Search display layout

-The search API allows you to render search results from connectors, by using the display layout or result template configured by the IT admin for each connector.
+The search API allows you to render search results from connectors by using the display layout or the result template configured by the IT admin for each connector.
 The result templates are Adaptive Cards, which are a semantically meaningful combination of layout and data.

 The search API returns error responses as defined by OData error object definition, each of which is a JSON object containing a code and a message.

 The search API has the following limitations:

 The query method is defined to allow passing a collection of one or more searchRequest instances at once.
 However, the service currently supports only a single searchRequest at a time.